AlephAlpha/Nekomata/doc/Builtins.md

 ### `nonempty` (`N`, `1 -> 1`)

-Check if a list or string is non-empty.
+Check if a list is non-empty.

-If it is, push the list or string itself, otherwise fail.
+If it is, push the list itself, otherwise fail.

 ### `nonzero` (`Z`, `1 -> 1`)